gourryinverse/cxl-boot-to-bash/doc/platform/bios-and-efi.rst

 bridge.
 This configuration requires a platform specific extension to the driver and is not officially endorsed - despite being supported.

-It is highly recommended *not* to do this; otherwise, you are on your own to provide driver support for your platform.
+It is *highly recommended* **NOT** to do this; otherwise, you are on your own to implement driver support for your platform.

 Interleave and Configuration Flexibility
 ========================================